Element-centric clustering comparison unifies overlaps and hierarchy: Datasets

-The dataset used here was originally collected for Cheng et al.\ \cite{Cheng2015centralityschizophrenia}; please refer to that work for specific details of the data acquisition and pre-processing, here we only offer a brief overview.
+The dataset used here was originally analyzed in Cheng et al.\ \cite{Cheng2015centralityschizophrenia}; please refer to that work for specific details of the data acquisition and pre-processing, here we only provide a brief overview.

 Data was acquired from $19$ individuals diagnosed with schizophrenia (6 female, mean age $33.1 \pm 10.9$ years) and $29$ healthy controls (15 female, mean age $28.1 \pm 8.4$ years).
 Diagnosis of schizophrenia was based on the Structured Clinical Interview for the DSM-IV Axis I Disorders (SCID-I) \cite{First2005schizophrenia} and medical chart review.
 All subjects were scanned on a Siemens TIM Trio $3$ T MRI scanner using a $32$-channel head coil.
 The high anatomical scan had a resolution of $1$ mm$^3$.
 A total of $200$ volumes of resting state fMRI data were acquired with EPI sequences for $8$ min and $20$s.
 During the resting state fMRI scan, the subjects were at rest with eyes closed and instructed not to think of anything in particular.
 All functional data were motion corrected in FSL.